Micheline Grace Lewis

 As a strategic, versatile, and business-focused global human resources leader Micheline has leveraged a wealth of experience of 20+ years to develop and deliver on operational HR strategies for organizations undergoing rapid growth and change.
 She is an influencer, thought leader, and change agent who applies expertise to complex business issues to develop innovative solutions.
 Micheline’s focus areas include strategic planning, change management, organizational needs assessments, and talent acquisition.

-Prior to joining JP Morgan Chase, Micheline worked as Senior Management Consultant with Ernst & Young’s People Advisory Services, focusing on the human capital aspects of mergers and acquisitions (M&A).
+Prior to joining Mother, Micheline was an Executive Director in Human Resources for JPMorgan Chase’s Consumer and Community bank where she focused on talent processes, programs, and initiatives that affect roughly 135,000 employees.
+Before JPMC, Micheline was a Senior Management Consultant with Ernst & Young’s People Advisory Services, focusing on the human capital aspects of mergers and acquisitions (M&A).
 In addition to her HR and M&A work, Micheline spent more than 15 years focused as a HR Business Partner with companies like Experian and eBay.

 In the next five years Micheline looks to be a part of the governance of Educational Arts Team’s Board of Trustees, which will guide the Educational Arts Team through the ever changing needs of the educational landscape to support the programs which engage young people through meaningful learning experiences and innovative programs that foster the development of positive social interactions.